from napari_convpaint.conv_paint_model import ConvpaintModel

 import skimage

-Load a saved model and use it in a loop#
+Loading a saved model and using it in a loop#

-A nice workflow is to interactively train the model in the Napari GUI, then use it programmatically in batch processing.
+In one example workflow you might have interactively trained the model in the Napari GUI, and now want to use it programmatically in batch processing.
 Here we load a model trained on sample data and apply it to an image:

 img = skimage.data.lily() # Load example image